What is NOTAM, the system at the center of the FAA outage?

 Sen. Maria Cantwell, the Washington Democrat who chairs the Senate Committee on Commerce, Science and Transportation, said the committee would investigate the outage.

 "The number one priority is safety.
 As the Committee prepares for FAA reauthorization legislation, we will be looking into what caused this outage and how redundancy plays a role in preventing future outages.
-The public needs a resilient air transportation system," Cantwell said on Twitter.
+The public needs a resilient air transportation system," Cantwell tweeted.

 —With reporting from CBS News' Kathryn Krupnik and Kris Van Cleave and the Associated Press.